Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

       - To search for more than one type at once, you can supply the combined list of type letters separated by a comma or `,`
     - `-uid N` : File's numeric user ID is N.
     - `-user uname` : File is owned by user uname (numeric user ID allowed).
+    - `mtime` : Modification Time
+      - `+N` : It means from the begin time until N days ago
+      - `-N` : It means from now to N days ago or The last N days
 - `locate` : Find files by name
   - `-b` or `--basename` : Match only the base name against the specified patterns.
 This is the opposite of `--wholename`.
   - `-c` or `--count` : Instead of writing file names on standard output, write the number of matching entries only.